-Silky soft and eight times warmer than regular wool, our cashmere is responsibly sourced from Inner Mongolia.
-The fibres are harvested by clipping, shearing and natural shedding, with no harm to the animals.
-It can take a single goat four years to produce enough wool to make just one jumper.
-Luxury fibres like cashmere often need a little extra care to help them look their best.
+Silky soft and eight times warmer than regular wool, cashmere feels a dream.
+But luxury fibres like cashmere often need a little extra care to help them look their best.
 After wearing, air your cashmere.
 You don't always need to wash it.
 When you do need to wash it, follow the care label.
 All of our cashmere is machine washable on a wool programme.
 After washing, follow the instructions above.

 Cedar wood balls are a good, modern, natural alternative to traditional mothballs.
 They've got a nice scent, and are effective at repelling moths, mildew and mustiness.
 We recommend replacing cedar balls every 6-12 months.